 Kick the Dog: Davy Jones really shows pride and craftmanship in exercising this trope every chance he gets.

 The Last Horse Crosses The Finish Line: When Tia Dalma uses her sand crabs to locate and bring Jack back to the crew of the Black Pearl.
-Needless to say, it takes a while for Witty Jack to figure out that his ship was suddenly ferried, without effort, across Davy Jones' Locker, after he himself was trying his damndest to pull it across to pull it over that same hill with a piece of rope.
+Needless to say, it takes a while for Witty Jack to figure out that his ship was suddenly ferried, without effort, across Davy Jones' Locker, after he himself was trying his damndest to move it with a piece of rope.
 It takes even longer for him to realize that the ship is moving at breakneck speed, and he will soon be left behind if he does not catch up.